db47h/rand64/README.md

 	Monte Carlo value for Pi is 3.132678317 (error 0.28 percent).
 	Serial correlation coefficient is -0.001606 (totally uncorrelated = 0.0).

-## xorshift64\*
-period 2<sup>64</sup>-1

-This is a decent generator (failing BigCrunch only on the MatrixRank test).
-It is used internally to seed the state buffers for the other algorithms from a single value.
-Using it as a general purpose PRNG is however not recommended since xorshift128+ is noticeably faster with better statistical quality and a much longer period.

 ## MT19937-64
 period 2<sup>19937</sup>-1